dkleehammer/autoconfig/README.rst

     autoconfig.init(env='env', __dirname);

-  This parameter is ignored if ``filename`` is an absolute path since no search is performed.
+  This object value is ignored if ``filename`` is an absolute path since no search is performed.